 After this, you're sent to an operational unit, the location of which is based on company needs so you'll have to be willing to relocate if necessary.
 Once there, you'll continue with practical training until you validate and are issued with an ATC licence.

-If you choose not to train with NATS and instead go via a private course provider you'll need to pay for the training but you can usually choose the area you wish to specialise in.
-Once you have completed your initial training, you'll be able to apply for trainee roles with other air services operators, where you’ll continue with your training.
+If you choose not to train with NATS and instead go via a private course provider you may need to pay for your training, but you can usually choose the area you wish to specialise in.
+Once you've completed your initial training, you'll be able to apply for trainee roles with other air services operators, where you’ll continue with your training.

 Once qualified, all air traffic controllers are required to keep their knowledge and skills up to date.
-This means you will continue to go on training courses or you will receive in-house training throughout your career.
+This means you will continue to go on training courses and/or will receive in-house training throughout your career.

 Information on training offered by NATS is available at NATS ATC Training.
 Useful news updates are available from the International Federation of Air Traffic Controllers' Associations (IFATCA).